-Fog-enshrouded temples nestled in mountainous terrain give you a glimpse of what makes Bhutan a top-travel destination.
-But this country has an added bonus: it’s a carbon-negative country, and was the first to carry a carbon-negative status in the world.
+Fog-enshrouded temples nestled in mountainous terrains give you a glimpse of what makes Bhutan a top-travel destination.
+But this country has an added bonus, it’s one of only two carbon-negative countries in the world.

 And this is just one of the ways that Bhutan is making a commitment to conserving its environment.
 In fact, this country has emerged as a dark horse in both political and environmental progression.

-Carbon dioxide is the leading greenhouse gas emission produced by human activities – like commercial agriculture, forestry and the burning of fossil fuels.
+Carbon dioxide is the leading greenhouse gas emission produced by human activities – like farming, forestry and the burning of fossil fuels.
 High levels of carbon dioxide increase the amount of heat that is trapped in the atmosphere, this is one of the causes of climate change.

 Most countries produce far more carbon dioxide than the world’s oceans and plant life are able to absorb.
 These countries are contributing to the effects of climate change in a big way.

 But the Kingdom of Bhutan stands out from the crowd.
 More than 70% of the country is covered in trees.
 This large amount of tree cover has seen Bhutan becoming a carbon sink – meaning that it absorbs more carbon dioxide than it produces.
-Bhutan’s forests have the capacity to absorb millions of tons of carbon dioxide annually.
+Bhutan absorbs roughly seven million tonnes of carbon dioxide annually and only produces around two million tonnes.

-Bhutan also exports most of the renewable hydroelectric power that it generates from its rivers.
-This massively counteracts the country’s contribution towards carbon emissions each year.
+Bhutan also exports most of the renewable hydro-electric power that it generates from its rivers.
+This counteracts the country’s contribution towards carbon emissions by millions of tonnes each year.

-It started back in 2009 during the Fifteenth United Nations Climate Change Conference of the Parties (UN COP 15) in Copenhagen.
+It started back in 2009 during the 15th United Nations Climate Change Conference of the Parties (UN COP 15) in Copenhagen.
 Here COP’s member states made a promise to remain carbon neutral for all time.
-At COP 21 in 2016, Bhutan reiterated that promise.
+At COP 21 in 2016, Bhutan re-iterated that promise.

 Here are some of the ways Bhutan became carbon negative: